 Thirty-six miles west is Burlington right on the shore of Lake Champlain.
 Visit ECHO, Leahy Center for Lake Champlain, a world famous aquarium/science center with a number of kid-friendly interactive exhibits and more than 70 species of live animal ambassadors.
 Sample the wares from a number of local breweries, distilleries, and wineries.
 And don't forget to cast your eyes upon the World's Tallest File Cabinet alongside Flynn Avenue near Oakledge Park!

 Over in Graniteville, 32 miles southeast of Stowe, you can take a guided tour of Smith Granite Quarry - a 600-foot-deep, functioning granite quarry, quite possibly the largest in the world!
 Then walk the factory floor to see skilled workers turn raw stone into impressive works of art.

-Whether you're planning to visit for the skiing, hiking, fall colors, or handcrafted, barrel-aged maple syrup, Stowe is an ideal destination that you're certain to enjoy from one of our comfortable vacation rentals.
+Whether you're planning to visit for skiing, hiking, fall colors, or handcrafted, barrel-aged maple syrup, Stowe is an ideal destination that you're certain to enjoy from one of our comfortable vacation rentals.